COVID-19 vaccination in Bulgaria: Challenges and logistics

 As of 18 February 2021, 5 vaccination sites were available at Pirogov Hospital in the capital, with the medical facility also being in a position to provide 2 additional mobile units.
 The total number of vaccination points for the whole country had reached 352 by 23 February 2021.
 The first 24-hour vaccination center in the country began operating in Sofia on 21 February 2021, just outside the University Hospital St. Ivan Rilski, followed by one in Plovdiv on 23 February.
 Mobile vaccination points were positioned at the entrances of a few national parks in Sofia on 29 and 30 May 2021, allowing all willing Bulgarians to receive vaccines, with the practice continuing in Sofia and other cities in the next month.
 The Regional Health Inspectorate of Plovdiv established open air vaccination sites in the Stolipinovo district from 12 June 2021.
 Between 8 and 13 June 2021, vaccinations were offered in a number of Varna's shopping malls.
 A mobile vaccination point inside a bus that is able to accommodate two people at the same time began doing the rounds in Sofia on 16 June 2021.
 On 19 and 20 June 2021, some of the malls in the capital city hosted mobile vaccination sites, with this practice resuming during the next weekend.

 On 7 September 2021, at the insistence of Sofia mayor Yordanka Fandakova, a vaccination point was opened at the NDK Metro Station.
 Since then, vaccinations have also been offered at a number of other sites within the Sofia Metro.

 In September 2021, a mobile vaccination point was opened at the University of National and World Economy.

 In October 2021, a mobile vaccination point was set up at Sofia Airport.

+Vaccination points were also opened at football stadiums, such as those of Levski Sofia and Botev Vratsa, while Botev Plovdiv and Lokomotiv Plovdiv hosted mobile vaccination units at their football grounds.

 In December 2021, over 60 vaccination points were established for the administering of pediatric doses, with Sofia, Plovdiv and Veliko Tarnovo being the three arrival points for their distribution to the whole country.